crsanderford/crsanderford/README.md

 # Connor Sanderford
 I'm Connor - a bioengineering student at Arizona State University, and a graduate of the data science program at Lambda School.

-Prior to school I led a group of students through the data science curriculum at Lambda School as a Team Lead.
+I've previously worked as a Team Lead for Lambda School - leading a group of students through the data science curriculum.

 <!--
  - current contribution interests